Yosefgeda/leaderboard/README.md

 # 📖 [leaderboard] <a name="about-project"></a>

-# 📖 [leaderboard]  Webpage to save Name and scores.
+# 📖  Webpage to save Name and scores.

 ## 🛠 Built With <a name="built-with"></a>